Michael Mathews, Editor of Texas Birder

 - Perfect for roaming bird photography

-Sometimes the best piece of gear is the one that keeps you photographing another three hours.
+Sometimes the best piece of gear is the one that keeps you photographing for another three hours.

 The Tiny Gadget I Wouldn’t Want to Lose